 If you have already completed a master's-level thesis before coming to Illinois, that thesis may satisfy the department's requirement.
 The previous master's thesis must be reviewed and approved by a two-person review committee and the Associate Head for Graduate Studies.
-See the Graduate Studies Office (307 Psychology Building) for the appropriate signature form.
+Contact the Graduate Studies Office (307 Psychology Building or psych-grad@illinois.edu) for the appropriate signature form.